Rafael-Inacio/RenameApp/README.md

 # RenameApp
-A simple app that rename all the files in a folder or selected files in a folder
+A simple app that adds a prefix to all the files in a folder or selected files in a folder